 Where does the money go?

-In the past two years*, St. Mark’s has given generously to organizations such as:
+In the past, St. Mark’s has given generously to organizations such as:

 • The Berkeley Divinity School, New Haven, CT